 Create opsmgr-users.properties files in the ${jboss.dir}/standalone/configuration directory for a standalone server or in the ${jboss.dir}/domain/configuration for a domain server.
 The opsmgr-users.properties file is a text file where each entry is a pair of a username and a password separated by an equals sign, such as opsmgrmonitor=secret.

 Create opsmgr-roles.properties files in the ${jboss.dir}/standalone/configuration directory for a standalone server or in the ${jboss.dir}/domain/configuration directory for a domain server The opsmgr-roles.properties file is a simple text file where each entry is a pair of username and rolename separated by an equals sign, such as: opsmgrmonitor=monitoring.

+The role name "monitoring" is required by the BeanSpy servlet to query MBeans, while the role name “invoke” is required to invoke methods on MBeans.
+The role names must be exactly same in this opsmgr-roles.properties file.

 For standalone mode servers add the following opsmgr security domain using jboss-cli.sh or jboss-cli.bat located in ${jboss.home.dir}/bin/